Final List of Priority Bills That Passed!

 The prescribing physician and a consulting physician must determine whether the patient is capable.

-If either physician believes the patient's judgment is impaired by a psychiatric or psychological disorder, the patient must be referred for a psychological examination.
+If either physician believed the patient's judgment was impaired by a psychiatric or psychological disorder, the patient would be referred for a psychological examination.

-The prescribing physician must inform the patient of feasible alternatives to physician aid in dying, including comfort care, hospice care, and pain control.
+The prescribing physician must inform the patient of feasible alternatives to medical aid in dying, including comfort care, hospice care, and pain control.

 The prescribing physician must request, but may not require, the patient to notify his or her next-of-kin.